100 Years of racetrack legends: 1967 - 1976

 Lefroy

-• Chestnut Colt by Decies – Beaute de L’Or
+Decies — Beaute de L'Or, Colt

-• Breeder: N. B. Hunt
+Breeder — N. B. Hunt

-• Vendor: Waikato Stud, Matamata
+Vendor — Waikato Stud, Matamata

-• Purchaser: G. Murphy, Melbourne
+Purchaser — G. Murphy, Melbourne

-• Purchase Price: $7,000
+Purchase Price — $7,000

 At three he began the season with a Caulfield win over 1800m and two weeks later finished strongly to win a competitive STC Rosehill Guineas (Gr.1).
-Unplaced in both the AJC Derby (Gr.1) and the MVRC WS Cox Plate (Gr.1) he then ran third in the Victoria Derby (Gr.1), and was rewarded on Oaks Day, scoring the VRC Batman stakes (L).
+Unplaced in both the AJC Derby (Gr.1) and the MVRC WS Cox Plate (Gr.1) he then ran third in the VRC Victoria Derby (Gr.1), and was rewarded on Oaks Day, scoring the VRC Batman Stakes (L).
 A second in the VRC Blamey Stakes (Gr.2) in Melbourne was followed by a win at Rosehill in the STC Tulloch Stakes (L) where he easily defeated the flying Luskin Star.
 He next won the AJC Australasian Champion Stakes (Gr.1) where he accounted for the two top class performers So Called and Belmura Lad.
 Another Caulfield win was followed by a second in the VRC St Leger (Gr.2).
-In May he headed north to score the QTC Grand Prix Stakes (Gr.2), and cruised away by two and half lengths to win the QTC Queensland Derby Gr.1).
+In May he headed north to score the QTC Grand Prix Stakes (Gr.2), and cruised away by two and half lengths to win the Queensland Derby (Gr.1).

-As a four-year-old (1978-79), he recorded two top rate seconds in the VRC Craiglee Stakes (Gr.2) to Family of Man and the MVRC John F. Feehan Stakes (Gr.2) to So Called.
+As a four-year-old he recorded seconds in the VRC Craiglee Stakes (Gr.2) to Family of Man and the MVRC John F. Feehan Stakes (Gr.2) to So Called.
 In October he won the VRC Turnbull Stakes (Gr.2) but a week later had to settle for another second, in the VATC Caulfield Stakes (Gr.1).
 In the autumn of 1979 he ran third behind the brilliant Manikato in the VATC CF Orr Stakes (Gr.2) then landed his final win, in the VRC Queen Elizabeth Stakes (Gr.2).